OnGridSystems/mocksha/README.md

 Start the server on the given port

-`python -m aiohttp.web -H localhost -P 8080 mocksha`
+`python -m aiohttp.web -H localhost -P 8080 app:init_func`

 Interact with it